 Also in Harper Ferry is that the Appalachian Trail Visitors Center, from which you’ll take a hike on the Appalachian Trail for views of the town and rivers.
 Local outfitters offer tubing excursions within the river.

 2. New River Gorge National River

-Contrary to its name, New River is really one among the oldest rivers on the continent. because it flows into West Virginia , it cuts through the Appalachian Plateau, forming the New River Gorge and many of whitewater for tubing, rafting, and canoeing.
-Other recreational opportunities are all around it: hiking, zip lining, hunting, fishing, bird-watching, camping, biking, and hiking .
+Contrary to its name, the New River is really one of the oldest rivers on the continent. because it flows into West Virginia, it cuts through the Appalachian Plateau, forming the New River Gorge and many of whitewater for tubing, rafting, and canoeing.
+Other recreational opportunities are all around it: hiking, zip-lining, hunting, fishing, bird-watching, camping, biking, and hiking.

-One of the state’s most photographed sights is that the soaring New River Bridge, the longest steel span within the hemisphere and therefore the nation’s third highest, 876 feet above the canyon floor.
-The park Service maintains 70,000 acres of park lands along the river, and at Hawk’s Nest State Park, you’ll ride an tramway into rock bottom of the New River Gorge, a major spot for whitewater rafting.
+One of the state’s most photographed sights is that the soaring New River Bridge, the longest steel span within the hemisphere and therefore the nation’s third-highest, 876 feet above the canyon floor.
+The Park Service maintains 70,000 acres of parklands along the river, and at Hawk’s Nest State Park, you’ll ride a tramway into rock bottom of the New River Gorge, a major spot for whitewater rafting.

-South of latest River Gorge National River at Blue stone State Park there’s hiking, fishing, camping, and boating on the massive lake behind the Blue stone Dam.
+South of the latest River Gorge National River at Bluestone State Park there’s hiking, fishing, camping, and boating on the massive lake behind the Bluestone Dam.

 3. Blackwater Falls State Park

 Named for the dark waters of the Blackwater River, colored by tannic acid from fallen hemlock and eastern spruce needles, Blackwater Falls drops 60 feet over sandstone ledges before the river continues to rush through an eight-mile-long gorge.
 Steps and viewing platforms make the falls accessible year-round.